flashlightministries/oilforlight/about.md

 T.C.
 Howitt writes about the gospel of Jesus Christ, using the Bible to illuminate our benighted culture of secular humanism, atheism, scientism and technological idolatry.

 A former software architect, he now endeavors to answer the question, How can Christians live faithfully according to God's will in this technological society?
-He's currently working on a book titled, **_The Tower and the Tabernacle: A Biblical Examination of the Power and Purpose of Technique_**.
+He's currently working on a book titled, **_The Tower and the Tabernacle: A Biblical Examination of Technique_**.

 ### What does "Oil for Light" mean?